Rasheed19/shiny-sales-dashboard/README.md

     and stop the app by  `ctrl + C`.

 ## Deployment
 You can deploy this app to shiny cloud by following the steps highlighted [here](https://shiny.posit.co/py/docs/deploy-cloud.html).
-Alternatively you can deploy it to Heroku by following the steps in this [link](https://github.com/analythium/shiny-load-balancing/blob/main/01-heroku.md).
+Alternatively, you can deploy it to Heroku by following the steps in this [link](https://github.com/analythium/shiny-load-balancing/blob/main/01-heroku.md).
 If you prefer this, heroku configuration file `heroku.yml` and dockerfile `Dockerfile` have been provided.